 We rely on a combination of trade secrets, copyrights, trademarks, confidentiality agreements and other contractual provisions and technical security measures to protect certain aspects of our technology, especially where we do not believe that patent protection is appropriate or obtainable.
 We require our employees and consultants to execute confidentiality agreements in connection with their employment or consulting relationships with us.
 We also require our employees and consultants to disclose and assign to us all inventions conceived during the term of their employment or engagement while using our property or that relate to our business.
 We also require our corporate partners, outside scientific collaborators and sponsored researchers, advisors and others with access to our confidential information to sign confidentiality agreements.
 We also have taken precautions to initiate reasonable safeguards to protect our information technology systems.
-However, these measures may not be adequate to safeguard our proprietary intellectual property and conflicts may, nonetheless, arise regarding ownership of inventions and other intellectual property.
-Such conflicts may lead to the loss or impairment of our intellectual property or to expensive litigation to defend our rights against competitors who may be better funded and have superior resources.
+However, these measures may not be adequate to safeguard our proprietary intellectual property or to expensive litigation to defend our rights against competitors who may be better funded and have superior resources.
 Our employees, consultants, contractors, outside clinical collaborators and other advisors may unintentionally or willfully disclose our confidential information to competitors.
 In addition, confidentiality agreements may be unenforceable or may not provide an adequate remedy in the event of unauthorized disclosure.
 Enforcing a claim that a third party illegally obtained and is using our trade secrets is expensive and time-consuming, and the outcome is unpredictable.
 Moreover, our competitors may independently develop equivalent knowledge, methods and know-how.
 Unauthorized parties may also attempt to copy or reverse engineer certain aspects of our products that we consider proprietary, and in such cases we could not assert any trade secret rights against such party.
-As a result, other parties may be able to use our proprietary technology or information, and our ability to compete in the market would be harmed.
+As a result, other parties may be able to use our proprietary technology or information